Psychokiller1888/AmenitizScriptiz/README.md

 #### Description

 On the dashboard, hides useless comments on bookings.
-We are 100% non smoking hotel, but the comments from Booking.com always say "Non-Smoking" per example.
+We are 100% non-smoking hotel, but the comments from Booking.com always say "Non-Smoking" per example.

 #### Install